abinnquist/fNIRSpreProcessing/README.md

 # Preprocessing: from raw data to Hb change
 For the main preprocesing I have created three options for how you prefer to run.
 If you are running into a lot of errors the second option may be best so you don't have to continually deal with pop-ups.
 1. runNIRSpreproc.mat is a script you can run with Gui pop-ups
+   - How-to Youtube video for runNIRSpreproc.m: https://youtu.be/8MvKSTW6_X8
-2. manualPreProc.m is input only with no pop-ups
+3. manualPreProc.m is input only with no pop-ups
-3. functionPreProc.mat as a function
+4. functionPreProc.mat as a function
+   - How-to Youtube video for manual and as a function: https://youtu.be/yyvdTRTtfoA

 For all three options of preprocessing the output will be the same, no outputs in the command window or workspace except elapsed time.
 A new folder will be created in the data directory called PreProcessedFiles that includes: